gdavidbutler/pthreadChannel/README.md

 * If there are waiting getters, a new getter goes to the end of the line
   * unless there are also waiting putters (as waiting getters won't wait long)
     * then a meesage is opportunistically get instead of waiting.
-* If there are waiting putters, a new putters goes to the end of the line
+* If there are waiting putters, a new putter goes to the end of the line
   * unless there are also waiting getters (as waiting putters won't wait long)
     * then a meesage is opportunistically put instead of waiting.